ansible/ansible-lint/src/ansiblelint/rules/no_free_form.md

 we detect the presence of `executable=` inside raw calls.
 We advice the explicit use of `args:` dictionary for configuring the executable to be run.

+This rule can produce messages such:

+- `no-free-form` - Free-form syntax is discouraged.
+- `no-free-form[raw-non-string]` - Passing a non string value to `raw` module is neither documented or supported.

 ## Problematic code

 ```yaml